Some sites need it, most sites ignore it.

 This was important because these were often entirely different computers.
-So www.example.com, ftp.example.com, pop3.example.com, and smtp.example.com could be completely different machines, possibly even in completely different locations.
-The prefix was both a mnemonic device to help us remember what we’re doing as well as a way to route us to the right server.
+So www.example.com, ftp.example.com, pop3.example.com, and smtp.example.com could be hosted on completely different machines, possibly even in completely different locations.
+The prefix was both a mnemonic device to help us remember what we were doing as well as a way to route us to the right server.

 The question is what to do when no prefix is specified.

 Over time, websites, the web, and all those “www” servers became the predominant traffic on the internet, so more and more sites began to respond to references both with and without the “www.”
-It’s become common practice and almost a pseudo-standard.
+It’s become common practice to treat them the same way.

 But it takes proper configuration on the server’s part to treat them the same way.
 For example, with askleo.com, I needed to take extra steps to make them both behave the same way regardless of which you use.